xpgo/obsidian-folder-note-plugin/README.md

 - **Key for New Note**: set to use CTRL+Click or ALT+Click for creating new folder note.
 - **Hide Folder Note**: turn off the setting if you want to show the note file in file explorer.
 - **Auto Rename**: For the methods *Inside-Folder* and *Outside-Folder*, the plugin tries to rename the folder note name when a folder name is changed or vice versa.
 However, this function is experimental, it does not always work.
 Rename them manually if you have some issue related to the operation.
+- **Delete Folder Note**: For the method *Outside-Folder*, delete folder note file when a folder is deleted.

 ## Command